EgronX-Petify/Backend/README.md

 - Secure file upload with validation
 - Support for various image formats

-### Health Checks
+### Health Checks & Monitoring
-The application includes Spring Boot Actuator for monitoring:
+The application includes Spring Boot Actuator for comprehensive monitoring and management:
+- **Access**: All actuator endpoints are restricted to users with **ADMIN role only**
+- **Base Path**: `/actuator`
+- **Available Endpoints**:
-- Health endpoint: `/actuator/health`
+  - `/actuator/health` - Application health status
-- Info endpoint: `/actuator/info`
+  - `/actuator/info` - Application information
+  - `/actuator/metrics` - Application metrics
+  - `/actuator/env` - Environment properties
+  - And more...

+**Note**: You must authenticate with admin credentials to access any actuator endpoint.
+Non-admin users will receive a 403 Forbidden response.

 ## 🤝 Contributing